MichaelCurrin/instant-website/README.md

 - Use an ampersand to separate pairs.
 - Values should be percent-encoded. e.g. a space becomes `%20`.

+Links

 - [Query string](https://en.wikipedia.org/wiki/Query_string) on Wikipedia.

+Note that you should **never** send sensitive data (e.g. credit card details) through a URL parameters as an end user or developer.
+As the parameters are not secure.
+Rather use POST request with data sent on the payload or use a third-party integration such as for payment details.

 ### Javascript